 Last Updated on

 Why do I need to know how to make a mineralizing toothpaste?
 Lately, I’ve been more concerned about toxins in the products I use for personal care and in my home.
-I can’t make everything I use myself.
-I just don’t have time, and sometimes homemade versions just don’t work as well.
-However, there are products that I can make myself that work well like this mineralizing toothpaste.
+And, this activated charcoal toothpaste is a great example of something I can make.

 How to Make a Mineralizing Toothpaste